 - Quaoar, with Ralph Hawkins & Kelvin Corcoran (West House 2006)

-Work has appeared in a number of anthologies including Conductors of Chaos (Picador 1996), Other: British and Irish Poetry Since 1970 (Wesleyan UP 1998), Anthology of Twentieth-Century British & Irish Poetry (OUP 2001) and Ahadada Reader 1 (Ahadada 2004); and in many magazines: Agenda, Avec, Boxkite, Chicago Review, Conjunctions, Critical Quarterly, Fence, Ecorch, Figs, Fragmente, Grille, Interstate, Kiosk, New American Writing, New Arcadians Journal, Ninth Decade, North Dakota Quarterly, O Ars, Oasis, Pages, Poesie Europe, Poetica, Poetry Wales, Prospice, Purge, Queen Street Quarterly, Reality Studios, Resurgence, Screens and Tasted Parallels, Shearsman, South West Review, Talisman, The Gig, The Paper, West Coast Line, Writing, 1913, etc. Interviews published in Acumen and Colorado Review.
+Work has appeared in a number of anthologies including Conductors of Chaos (Picador 1996), Other: British and Irish Poetry Since 1970 (Wesleyan UP 1998), Anthology of Twentieth-Century British & Irish Poetry (OUP 2001) and Ahadada Reader 1 (Ahadada 2004); and in many magazines: Agenda, Avec, Boxkite, Chicago Review, Conjunctions, Critical Quarterly, Fence, Ecorch, Figs, Fragmente, Grille, Interstate, Kiosk, New American Writing, New Arcadians Journal, Ninth Decade, North Dakota Quarterly, O Ars, Oasis, Pages, Poesie Europe, Poetica, Poetry Wales, Prospice, Purge, Queen Street Quarterly, Reality Studios, Resurgence, Screens and Tasted Parallels, Shearsman, South West Review, Talisman, The Gig, The Paper, West Coast Line, Writing, 1913, etc. Interviews published in Acumen, Colorado Review and E.ratio.
 Contributed reviews to PN Review in the early 1980s, and other critical writing includes short studies of Thomas Lovell Beddoes, David Jones, Clark Coolidge and Bill Griffiths.

 Alan has read at many venues including the Cambridge Poetry Festival, the Cambridge Conference of Contemporary Poetry, Six Towns Festival, Kings College London, SubVoicive, Colpitts (Durham), The Winding Stair (Dublin), The Pompidou Centre, Torriano, The Zinc Bar (New York), SUNY Buffalo Poetics Program, Spacex, the University of Coimbra, Birkbeck, Morden Tower, Boise State University, The Poetry Center San Francisco, Spare Room (Portland), SubText (Seattle), Kootenay (Vancouver), The Voicebox, Camden Peoples' Theatre, The Poetry Caf, The Language Club (Plymouth), Leicester Poetry Society, Cork International Poetry Conference, the Bury Text Festival, the Cambridge Poetry Summit.